moritz/moritz.github.io/CONCEPT.md

 * About me
 * Publications (mostly books)
-* Links to stuff I'm involved in (Perl 6, table tennis)
+* Links to stuff I'm involved in (Raku, table tennis, Tau Station)
 * TBD: blog on this site, or on perlgeek.de?

 ## Technical